elfsternberg/boggle-solver/docs/20190805_Tries_in_Rust.md

 terminator.
 There is no character to insert into the next node.

-If we're not a terminator, we must then either access or create a child node, and then keep traversing the word until its exhausted.
+If we're not a terminator, we must then either access or create a child node, and then keep traversing the word until it's exhausted.
 In the "create a new child" scenario, we create the full trie before inserting it.
 ```